 2019: The action-packed first half

 Update April 2019: We’re pleased to say that both the development release and the public test network were delivered on time.
-Now everyone, not just those who took part in the token sale, can access, use, experiment with and develop on the Fetch.AI decentralised network.
+Now everyone, not just those who took part in the token sale, can access, use, experiment with and develop on the Fetch.ai decentralized network.

 As part of the public testnet release we also delivered the following:

-* Decentralised search for agents: agents can now search across multiple nodes to find other agents to work with using Python, C++ or other languages.
+* Decentralized search for agents: agents can now search across multiple nodes to find other agents to work with using Python, C++ or other languages.

-* Foundations laid for future releases: the testnet foundation release enables the developer community to engage in smart contract and decentralised computing development.
+* Foundations laid for future releases: the testnet foundation release enables the developer community to engage in smart contract and decentralized computing development.

 2019: A sprint towards mainnet